zenichev/DZChat/README.md

 - |Feature| - notify user when somebody connects
 - |Feature| - show to a newly connected user an online user list
 - |Feature| - process the wrong entering syntax (that could obtained from a user).
+- |Feature| Group chatting.
+This allows us to create groups and use them to "broadcast" messages to the members.

 ### Other:
 - New ideas are highly appriciated, and of course the contribution to the project too.